bigwolfeman/Retnet-Distillation/README.md

 ## History & Pivot

 This project began with a much more ambitious goal: **RheaNet**.
 The original vision was to fuse the "Memory-as-Context" architecture (Titans) with the retention mechanism of RetNet to create an "Infinite Context" agent without the "lost in the middle" issues.
+This was something I had half done before the hackathon.

 However, the complexity of managing Titan's Neural Memory modules alongside the already-delicate distillation to RetNet recurrence led to a chaotic development cycle.
 Training stability was non-existent.